Archive How to Set Up Parental Controls on Chromebook

 • Setting a schedule for your child’s app use

-• Instantly block your child’s apps when you want their attention elsewhere
+• Instantly block apps on a Chromebook or other devices when you want your child’s attention elsewhere

 • See your child’s location (on any device they have Safes installed)

-• Filter out any search results that contain keywords you’ve determined inappropriate
+• Filter out any Google search results that contain keywords leading to inappropriate content

 Concluding the Use of Parental Control on Chromebooks

 Parental control apps on Chromebooks aren’t installed by default.
 But Google does make your work as a parent easier with Google Family Link, its own in-house parental control app.
-The app works best on Android devices and Chromebooks though it’s also compatible with iOS devices.
-A better option is using a third-party app like Safes which grants you access to more information about your child and isn’t restricted to specific platforms or browsers.
+The app works best on Android devices and Chromebooks, though it’s also compatible with iOS devices.
+A better option for keeping kids safe online is to use a third-party app like Safes, which grants you access to more information about your child and isn’t restricted to specific platforms or browsers.

 Mohammad